HMS Tartar (1801): Fate

 Tartar grounded on 18 August 1811 on Dagö Island off the coast of Estonia and sprang a leak.
 Her crew was able to refloat her but she continued to fill with water.
 Baker then ran her ashore on 21 August at Kahar Islet, midway between Dagö Island and the Isle of Worms; he later burnt her to prevent her capture.

 Ethalion rescued all her crew, who then were reassigned to other ships on the Baltic station.
 A court martial on 23 October honorably acquitted Captain Baker, his officers, and crew of Tartars loss.

 Curiously, there are prize money notices crediting Tartar and Ethalion with the capture on 11 September of Primus.

+On 26th of July 1816, Constantin von Ungern-Sternberg, owner of the Suuremõisa estate, reported, that the Tartar shipwrecked in waters near Suuremõisa 5 years ago, the ship had burned down to the water line and the crew, who all survived, were hostile and brought many inconveniences, the remains of the ship were given to him as compensation by captain "Bäker", who had been the captain of the British squadron patrolling the area at the time.
+That winter the ice had damaged the wreck, which was underwater.
+Constantine decided to try to salvage the wreck with the help of his ship Wilhelmine Magdalene.
+For 6 weeks, 30 men worked to recover material from the wreck.
+Wood, some brass and an anchor were recovered from the wreck.
+He also adds, that the wreck, that is located 3 fathoms underwater, can be unquestionably considered his property.

+In 2016, the wreck of the Tartar was rediscovered by underwater explorer Andrei Ossiptšuk.
+According to him, the port side of the ship is still preserved at a height of a few meters and the rudder blade of the ship is very well preserved.

 Post script

 On the Sunday prior to 6 November, a Russian galiot that Tartar had captured was laying stranded at Montrose.
 The river had carried her and deposited her on the beach.
 A strong tide then lifted her, causing her to drift out to sea where she was dashed to pieces on the Ness (probably Scurdie Ness).